scm-manager/website/content/posts/2011-09-08-new-server/index.md

   - server

 ---
-In the last week there were are a lot of problems with the server hosting the Plugin-Backend (plugins.scm-manager.org) and the Maven-Repository (maven.scm-manager.org).
+In the last week there were are a lot of problems with the server hosting the [Plugin-Backend](https://plugins.scm-manager.org) and the [Maven-Repository](https://maven.scm-manager.org).
 Yesterday i migrated the services to a new hardware to fix this problems.